The days are getting shorter — and cooler. The nights are getting longer — and colder.

 Freezing, Bursting, and Generally Messing Things Up

-As always, Meticulous Plumbing is here to help — with an assist from the city of Portland, where we do business.
+Well, as always, Meticulous Plumbing is here to help — with an assist from the city of Portland, where we do business.

 As the city cautions, “rain, ice, and snow can play havoc with water pipes.”
 The reason we allow our faucets to drip during frigid weather is to keep the water moving through the pipes.
 Still waters may run deep, as the saying goes, but it also leads to frozen and bursting pipes — and expensive repairs.
 Running water helps prevent freezing.